 Our process is largely automated, but we've found most folks like to discuss financing with a human.
 It’s a significant amount of money after all.

-Vieje, Corey and Ammon have helped hundreds of startup employees and are ready to explain anything equity and IPO related.
+Secfi's Equity Strategists have helped hundreds of startup employees maximize the value of their stock options, and they're ready to explain anything equity and IPO related.
 (By the way, just use the chat below if you'd like to have a chat with them before signing up ↘️)

 The proposal is catered to your details.
 It models out your specific scenario and shows your benefit.